UMass-Embodied-AGI/CHAIC/README.md

 ### Multi-Agent Asynchronized Setting

-Agents may take different number of frames to finish (or fail) one action, and one env step is finished until any agent's action is not under the ongoing status, and the current obs is returned to all agents.
+Agents may take different frames to finish (or fail) one action, and one env step is finished until any agent's action is not under the ongoing status, and the current obs is returned to all agents.
 Then, all agents are asked for a new action, and any agent having ongoing action will directly switch to the new action if its action changes.

 ### Heterogeneity of Agents